Medically reviewed by Drugs.com. Last updated on Jul 8, 2020.

 Hematologic & oncologic: Prolonged bleeding time

 • Fire victims: Fire victims may present with both cyanide and carbon monoxide poisoning.
 In these patients, the induction of methemoglobinemia with amyl nitrite or sodium nitrite is contraindicated until carbon monoxide levels return to normal due to the risk of tissue hypoxia.
 Methemoglobinemia decreases the oxygen-carrying capacity of hemoglobin and the presence of carbon monoxide prevents hemoglobin from releasing oxygen to the tissues.
 In this scenario, sodium thiosulfate may be used alone to promote the clearance of cyanide.
-However, hydroxocobalamin is the preferred cyanide antidote and should be be considered to avoid the nitrite-related problems and because sodium thiosulfate has a slow onset of action.
+However, hydroxocobalamin is the preferred cyanide antidote and should be considered to avoid the nitrite-related problems and because sodium thiosulfate has a slow onset of action.

 • Sulfite hypersensitivity: The presence of sulfite hypersensitivity should not preclude the use of this medication.

 • Appropriate use: Cyanide poisoning: Due to the risk for serious adverse effects, use with caution in patients where the diagnosis of cyanide poisoning is uncertain.
 However, if clinical suspicion of cyanide poisoning is high, treatment should not be delayed.
 Signs of cyanide poisoning may include altered mental status, mydriasis, nausea/vomiting, dyspnea, chest tightness, hyper-/hypotension, plasma lactate ≥8 mmol/L. Treatment of cyanide poisoning should include external decontamination and supportive therapy.
 Consider consultation with a poison control center at 1-800-222-1222.